odewahn/prompter/mathoms/README.md

 - `--order` (optional) A SQL ORDER BY clause to order the results.
 - `--model` (optional) The name of the model to use in the format `provider:model`, where provider is `openai` or `groq`, and model is the name of the model.
 The default is `openai:gpt-4o`.
 You can find the names of the models for each provider by running `prompter models --provider=openai|groq`.
 - `--prompt_tag` (optional) A tag to use for the prompt; this tag can be referred to later in queries.
-- `--globals` (optional) A YAML file with global metadata values that can be used in the prompt template.
+- `--globals` (optional) A YAML file with global context values that can be used in the prompt template.

 ### Examples